RRR2017 - Renewable Resources from Wet and Rewetted Peatlands

 Pilot projects and best practise examples play a vital role for implementing paludiculture at large scale.
 Pioneers adapt traditional uses, gain first experience with new cultivars or new processing avenues, and develop skills in establishing, managing, harvesting and using wetland plants.
 Such demonstration projects are invaluable for gathering hands-on knowledge.
 At the same time, working beyond experimental scale is essential for researchers to get real-life data on economics and side effects, for deriving sound recommendations and for vividly communicating paludiculture to farmers and politicians.
 We look forward to a wide range of case studies from various countries.

-The conference did include three keynotes on paludiculture and climate change, water and improved livelihoods.
+The conference included three keynotes on paludiculture and climate change, water and improved livelihoods.

 Hans Joosten studied biology and worked as researcher and policy officer in the Netherlands.
 Since 1996 he leads the Department of Peatland Studies and Palaeoecology of Greifswald University (Germany), since 2008 as an Extraordinary Professor.
 A key topic of his research group is the development of paludiculture (a term he coined in 1998).
 In 2016 he, together with Wendelin Wichtmann and Christian Schröder, edited the first textbook about paludiculture.
 Hans Joosten is Secretary-General of the International Mire Conservation Group and since 2009 intensively involved in UNFCCC and IPCC, especially with respect to emissions from organic soils, and in FAO in advancing climate-responsible peatland management.
 In 2013 he was awarded the European CULTURA Prize for Sustainable Land Use, and the German Federal Research Award Sustainability for his project Vorpommern Initiative Paludiculture.